Advanced-Computer-Lab-2022/karimarie/README.md

 7. report problems for a course they are registered for
 8. request a refund for a course if only 50% or less of  the course has been watched
 9. rate and review a course
+10. download the certificate after completing the course

 *Corporate Trainee*
 <p>Same as <strong>Individual  Trainee </strong> but instead of paying for  a course the corporate trainee requests a course for which an admin can accept or reject based on the contract between the corporate and our website ,  and therefore they can't request a refund.
 Also, corporate trainees have no option of signing up,instead, they are added by the admins to the system.</p>